A Farmgirl's Kitchen®

 whole sliced ham in metal baking pan, surrounded by orange slices, and fresh herbs, fork in right of pan

-Maple glazed ham is made with brown sugar, maple syrup, spices and orange juice.
-Simple to make ham glaze is sweet and salty and locks in the moisture, making this ham super juicy.
+Maple glazed ham is made with brown sugar, real maple syrup, spices and orange juice.
+Easy to make ham glaze recipe is sweet and salty and locks in the moisture, making this ham super juicy.
 It’s hands down, the perfect holiday ham!

 spiral sliced ham in a metal baking pan, surrounded by orange slices, cranberries and herbs.